Baseball-MLB cancels start of season as league and players fail to reach labor agreement | Sports-Games

 MLB had previously said it would cancel games if a deal was not met by the end of the day on Monday, but the league said enough progress was made that it decided to push the deadline back to Tuesday.
 The players union unanimously rejected MLB's last offer just before the deadline expired.

-The cancelled games will not be made up and the players will not be paid, Manfred added.
-"We're prepared to continue negotiations," Manfred said.
+The cancelled games will not be made up and the players will not be paid, Manfred said.
+"We're prepared to continue negotiations," he said.

 "We've been informed that the MLBPA is headed back to New York, meaning that no agreement is possible until at least Thursday.
 As such, camps could not meaningfully operate until at least March 8, leaving only 23 days before the scheduled Opening Day."
 The league has said a month of spring training is needed to protect the health and safety of players.